Select Page

 1. Political Differences

-East Berlin: East Berlin was the capital of the German Democratic Republic (GDR) or East Germany.
-It operated under a socialist and communist regime, with strong ties to the Soviet Union.
-The government tightly controlled political activities and limited civil liberties.
+East Berlin: The capital of the German Democratic Republic (GDR) or East Germany, was east Berlin.
+Under a socialist and communist regime with close ties to the Soviet Union, it operated.
+Political activities were tightly controlled and civil liberties were restricted by the government.

-West Berlin: West Berlin, on the other hand, was an enclave within East Germany but was governed by the Western Allies (United States, United Kingdom, and France).
-It embraced a capitalist system and enjoyed greater political freedoms, such as freedom of speech and assembly.
+West Berlin: West Berlin, however, was an enclave in East Germany but under the control of the Western Allies (the United States, France and United Kingdom).
+It became a capitalist system, with greater political freedoms — freedom of speech and assembly.

 2. Economic Differences